Orthodox Easter vs. Catholic Easter

 The Orthodox tradition emphasizes Christus Victor—Christ the Victorious King who conquers death, hell, and Satan.60 The Paschal hymnography dwells on the descent into Hades, the freeing of the imprisoned dead, and the triumph of the Cross.
 Suffering is real and commemorated, but it is always in service to a greater narrative of victory.

 The Catholic tradition, influenced by medieval Western theology, employs multiple atonement models, prominently including the Satisfaction Theory (developed by Saint Anselm), wherein Christ’s obedience and suffering restore the honor owed to God.
 Unlike Calvinist penal substitutionary atonement (which emphasizes punishment), Anselm’s satisfaction presents an alternative to juridical punishment.
 The Catholic Catechism (CCC §599-618) affirms multiple models: sacrificial (§613), ransom (§601), solidarity (§602-603), satisfaction (§616), recapitulation (§517-518), and meritorious obedience (from Trent, §617).
-CCC §603 explicitly distances Catholic theology from strict penal substitution.
+CCC §603 implicitly distances Catholic theology from strict penal substitution by affirming that Jesus “did not experience reprobation as if he himself had sinned” and was always united to the Father in redeeming love.
 While the Resurrection is celebrated, the focus on Christ’s redemptive suffering is pronounced.
-The Good Friday veneration of the cross is central to Catholic piety, and the cross often appears more prominently in Catholic sanctuary imagery than in Orthodox churches.6162
+The Good Friday veneration of the cross is central to Catholic piety, and the cross often appears more prominently in Catholic sanctuary imagery than in Orthodox churches.61

 The Pentecostarion: Fifty Days of Resurrection

 The Orthodox Church’s liturgical calendar doesn’t end at Pascha.
-Instead, the Pentecostarion (the liturgical book containing services for the fifty days from Pascha to Pentecost) extends the Paschal season.64
+Instead, the Pentecostarion (the liturgical book containing services for the fifty days from Pascha to Pentecost) extends the Paschal season.63

 Each Sunday during this period has its own Gospel reading and theme.
-The Sunday of the Myrrh-Bearing Women (the first Sunday after Pascha) celebrates the women who visited the tomb.
-The Sunday of Thomas (the second Sunday) commemorates Jesus’s appearance to Thomas and his confession, “My Lord and my God!”65 The Sunday of the Paralytic (third Sunday) tells the story of the man at the Pool of Bethesda, and the Sunday of the Samaritan Woman (fourth Sunday) presents the woman at the well.66
+The first Sunday after Pascha is Thomas Sunday (also called Antipascha), commemorating Jesus’s appearance to Thomas and his confession, “My Lord and my God!”64 The Sunday of the Myrrh-Bearing Women (the second Sunday after Pascha) celebrates the women who visited the tomb.
+The Sunday of the Paralytic (third Sunday) tells the story of the man at the Pool of Bethesda, and the Sunday of the Samaritan Woman (fourth Sunday) presents the woman at the well.65

 Efforts Toward a Unified Easter Date